 What you can grow depends on your gardening zone and climate.

-If space is limited, here’s a list of fruits and berries that grow nicely in containers.
+If space is limited, you can grow a lot of different fruits and berries in containers on a patio or sunny balcony.

 For veggies, all of the leafy greens like spinach and kale are good choices.
 The smaller, leafy ones are the fastest growing.